zak-45/WLEDAudioSync-Chataigne-Module/README.md

 No Hardware( micro analog or digital) required.
 Use UDP Multicast, so your LED strip can be anywhere.
 Send different message version, to different UDP port with different settings at same time: thanks to Chataigne's Multiple Instances feature.
+Capture audio datas ( snapshot ) and replay them ( replay ).

 GitHub: https://github.com/benkuper/Chataigne --> min version 1.9.14b11